mazz/kifu/README.md

 The script will in a virtual environment:

     * install the Pyramid web framework
-    * install the pyramid_alchemy template scaffolding, installing SQLAlchemy
+    * install the pyramid_alembic_mako template scaffolding, installing SQLAlchemy
-    * install the pyramid_jinja2 template scaffolding
     * install the alembic database migration package, and initialize it
     * install the celery distributed task queue
     * output the necessary changes required to the nginx.conf file to run the foo app